Dublin classes resumed at 3:30 p.m., following a power outage. More

 This workshop will explore how one can continue to learn and grow while being an effective ally to others.

 This time is reserved for past participants in various diversity workshops to meet for reflection and discussion and to explore ideas for more learning and steps to take to improve our learning and working environment for everyone in our community.

-Look for announcements about in-house workshops based on the cooperative learning training facilitated by the SCALE Institute from Patrick Henry Community College (see below).
-Workshops may include: base groups, using informal cooperative learning, and fostering critical thinking.
+Faculty are developing workshops based on the cooperative learning training facilitated by the SCALE Institute from Patrick Henry Community College (see archives below).
+Workshops will include: base groups, using informal cooperative learning, and fostering critical thinking.
+Next up:

 SCALE Workshops on Cooperative Learning

 View bite-sized recordings from the SCALE workshop that took place in June 2014.
 Each focuses on a principle of effective design of cooperative learning.

 Faculty Idea Exchange (FIX)

 The second annual Faculty Idea Exchange was held on June 19th, 2015.
 Archived recordings are posted on the FIX page.